MicrosoftDocs/azure-stack-docs.hu-HU/azure-stack/operator/azure-stack-replace-component.md

 ---
-title: Hardver-összetevő cseréje Azure Stack skálázási egység csomóponton | Microsoft Docs
-description: Megtudhatja, hogyan cserélhet le egy hardver-összetevőt egy Azure Stack integrált rendszeren.
+title: Replace a hardware component on an Azure Stack scale unit node
+titleSuffix: Azure Stack
+description: Learn how to replace a hardware component on an Azure Stack integrated system.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs